 Nathan Moffett has been part of the Forever Bound team since 2013.
 Nathan is responsible for our website and assists with videography from time to time.
 Nate and his wife hold a place in their hearts for adoption as they have struggled with fertility issues and have fostered children in the past.
 He enjoys spending time with his family, various outdoor activities, and traveling.
 Video work is Nathan’s true passion and takes up most of his time.

 Mariah is excited to be a part of the Forever Bound Adoption team and enjoys helping us grow using her social media expertise.
-She lives in Utah with her husband, two-year-old boy, and baby girl.
+She lives in Cache County with her husband and three children.
 She has a passion for people that led her to become a Registered Nurse, which she does part-time.
-She loves that she gets to spend most of her days at home with her kids.
-When she’s not chasing around a two-year-old or dressing people’s wounds, you can find her online promoting our adoptive couple’s profiles.
+She loves that she gets to spend most of her days at home with her kids!
+When she’s not chasing around her little ones or dressing people’s wounds, you can find her online promoting our adoptive couple’s profiles.

 Marissa is excited to be a part of Forever Bound Adoption.
 Marissa is a birth mother with a fun loving open adoption.
 She was born in Salt Lake City Utah.
 She’s the youngest in her family.
 Marissa works in the billing department at Valley Behavioral Health.
 She loves to help others and be there for everyone around her.
 Marissa loves sharing her story and helping the world see the true beauty in adoption.
 She jumps at any chance she gets to be helpful when it comes to anything involving adoption.
 Marissa is still located in the Salt Lake City area.
 She loves to spend time with her family and her dog.
 She has big plans for her future and can’t wait to get the ball rolling on her goals.
 She loves trying new things and being adventurous.
 She’s a very open-minded free-spirit who loves adoption and to be there for those around her.